 Profile: CenterPoint Energy Inc (CNP)

-The Company is a public utility holding company.
-The Company’s indirect wholly-owned subsidiaries include CenterPoint Energy Houston Electric, LLC (CenterPoint Houston), which engages in the electric transmission and distribution business in a 5,000-square mile area of the Texas Gulf Coast that includes the city of Houston and CenterPoint Energy Resources Corp.
+The Company's indirect subsidiaries include CenterPoint Energy Houston Electric, LLC (CenterPoint Houston), which is engaged in the electric transmission and distribution business in the Texas Gulf Coast area that includes the city of Houston, and CenterPoint Energy Resources Corp.
 (CERC Corp. and, together with its subsidiaries, CERC), which owns and operates natural gas distribution systems (NGD).
-A subsidiary of CERC Corp. offers variable and fixed-price physical natural gas supplies primarily to commercial and industrial customers and electric and gas utilities.
+A subsidiary of CERC Corp. offers variable and fixed-price physical natural gas supplies to commercial and industrial customers, and electric and gas utilities.

 Electric Transmission & Distribution

+CenterPoint Houston is a transmission and distribution electric utility that operates within the state of Texas.
+CenterPoint Houston delivers electricity from power plants to substations, from one substation to another and to retail electric customers taking power at approximately 70 kilovolts (kV) in locations throughout CenterPoint Houston's certificated service territory.
+CenterPoint Houston constructs and maintains transmission facilities and provides transmission services.
 In the Electric Reliability Council of Texas, Inc. (ERCOT), end users purchase their electricity directly from certificated REPs.
 CenterPoint Houston delivers electricity for REPs in its certificated service area by carrying lower-voltage power from the substation to the retail electric customer.
 CenterPoint Houston's distribution network receives electricity from the transmission grid through power distribution substations and delivers electricity to end users through distribution feeders.
 CenterPoint Houston's operations include construction and maintenance of distribution facilities, metering services, outage response services and call center operations.

 Natural Gas Distribution